xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 ==4053== LL miss rate:          4.3% (       4.7%     +        0.0%  )
 ```

 This time we will not analyze the output line-by-line, off course.
 We will go directly to the values and compare them.
 First let us start with timing.
-We saw that "col" was much faster, let us see if valgrind preserve this.
+We saw that "col" was much faster, let us see if "Valgrind" preserve this.

 ```
 size;colunar;row